Registered Nurse, Counties Manukau District Health Board

 Advice for other students

 Your time spent at university is instrumental in establishing the foundations for your future career, Rachel advises other students.

 “As well as taking an academic approach, I encourage students to ‘say yes’ to new experiences that will enable you to grow and develop as a person.
 Come to university with an open mind and embrace every aspect you can – be inquisitive, be proactive, be appreciative and most importantly, be yourself.”

-“You’re investing a lot of time into your studies, and it’s easy to get caught up in a cycle of endless assignments and exams.
+“You’re investing a lot of time into your studies, and it is easy to get caught up in a cycle of endless assignments and exams.
+Embarking on your university adventure can be extremely daunting and at times overwhelming.
 Ensure you take time for yourself to keep grounded and spend time with the people who make you happy.”